 - Alternatively, donations of all sizes are welcome.

-If you want to become more involved and learn how to carve your own initials into a stone, we are holding workshops in 2017, tutored by sculptor Charles Smith.
+If you want to become more involved and learn how to carve your own initials into a stone, we are holding workshops in 2019, tutored by sculptor Peter Maris.
 See stone initial carving workshop details below.

 Once built, you can take up the challenge of finding the centre.
 Try and explore the many intriguing paths, features, nooks and crannies and see if you can locate your initials.